Do you know how to be mortgage smart? It's home buying season once again and the housing market has now come back after

 These loans are attractive for the low payments.
 The problem is that it takes many years of payments to pay back interest before you ever gain any equity.
 Because of that, it could literally take over a decade of paying interest before you start gaining any equity in the property whatsoever.

 Adjustable Rate Mortgage (ARM)

 The result is that your mortgage payment can go up by hundreds of dollars very suddenly, putting you in a huge bind.
 Don't do this kind of loan, EVER!

 How to Be Smart About Getting a Home Loan

 Now that you know what mortgage pitfalls to avoid, let's talk about how to be smart about getting a mortgage that won't put you at a major financial disadvantage.

 Of course, preaching against debt like I do, I believe the 100% down plan (paying cash) is best.

-But hey, even though more people do it than you might think, it's not something most people are willing to tackle.
+But hey, even though more people do it than you might think, it's not something most people can tackle.

 If you can do it, great.
 If not, it pays to be mortgage wise and do a few basic things.